 “A goal without a plan is just a wish.” — Antoine de Saint-Exupéry

 It’s important to have big dreams and goals, but if you don’t create a plan to make it happen, well then it’s not going to happen.

 No one else is going to fulfill your dreams for you, no one else is going to take your hand and walk you down the path towards the completion of your goal.
 People might help you, but it’s up to you to make it happen through planning and then taking action.

 Your plan doesn’t have to be perfect.
 A plan is a starting point, and it can be adjusted a thousand times as needed.

 Try this instead: Sometimes our goals seem so big that we feel intimidated, so we don’t know where to start.
 The trick is to break big goals into smaller steps that are easy to mentally digest and physically take action on.
 Depending on the size of your goal you might have some big steps, and then a series of smaller steps under those big steps.
 Write it all out and start on those smaller steps.
-You might like my big goal planner.

 11. Your Environment is Blocking Energy Flow

 Your environment is a big influence on your mental state.
 When you’re surrounded by trash, grime, or clutter you’re going to feel tired, uninspired, overwhelmed, anxious, and stuck.

 You know how when you’re in nature and you see a beautiful open space you feel free and uplifted?
 You need to bring that feeling into the places you spend the most time like your home and office if you have one.